RiiConnect24/Wii-Guide/_pages/en_US/bluebomb.md

 Bluebomb is an exploit intended for Wii Mini Modding that takes advantage of an exploit in the bluetooth adapter.
 It's the only exploit for the Wii Mini but it can be used on the Original Wii as well.
 It doubles as brick recovery in case you didn't install Priiloader and/or BootMii.

-For the Wii U & original Wii, we recommend using [another exploit](/get-started) instead if your intention is to install the Homebrew Channel
+For the original Wii, we recommend using [another exploit](/get-started) instead if your intention is to install the Homebrew Channel
 {: .notice--info}

 ***If installing on the Wii Mini.
 BootMii can't be installed on the Wii Mini yet.
 Please don't attempt to install it.
 We won't be responsible if your device gets bricked.
 {: .notice--info}
-RiiConnect is not available with the Wii Mini yet.
+RiiConnect24 is not available with the Wii Mini yet.
 Do not install it as you will BRICK {: .notice--info}
-This exploit will not work on a vWii.
+This exploit will not work on a Wii U (vWii).
 Please follow [this guide instead](https://wiiu.hacks.guide/vwii-modding).
 {: .notice--warning}
-For the original Wii, we recommend using [another exploit](/get-started) instead as they are all much less hassle.
-{: .notice--info}

 #### Requirements
 - A Linux machine with a bluetooth adapter (an intergrated one will work)